ibm-cloud-docs/vmwaresolutions/services/veeam_managing_licenses.md

 ## Procedure to delete Veeam stand-alone licenses
 {: #veeam_managing_licenses-procedure-delete}

 Before you delete a Veeam license, review [Considerations when you delete Veeam](/docs/vmwaresolutions?topic=vmwaresolutions-managingveeam#veeamvm_overview-remove).
 {: important}

-Deleting a Veeam license does not delete the Veeam service that is installed on a vCenter Server instance.
+Deleting a Veeam license does not delete the Veeam service that is installed on a {{site.data.keyword.vcf-auto-short}} instance.
 To delete the service, you must do so in the VMware Solutions console.
-For more information, see [Deleting services from vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_deletingservices).
+For more information, see [Deleting services from {{site.data.keyword.vcf-auto-short}} instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_deletingservices).

 To delete a Veeam license: